PgBiel/elembic/src/element.typ

           // Either a rule with a 'within(this element)' filter was used, or
           // the user specifically requested ancestry tracking. element-data.at("track-ancestry", default: default-data.track-ancestry)
-          or "settings" in global-data and "track-ancestry" in global-data.settings and ( global-data.settings.track-ancestry == "any"
+          or "track-ancestry" in settings and (
+            settings.track-ancestry == "any"
-            or eid in global-data.settings.track-ancestry
+            or eid in settings.track-ancestry
           )
+        )

+        // Whether ancestry should be made available in a query() for this
+        // element, allowing usage of 'within()' rules for that element in a
+        // query.
+        let store-ancestry = has-ancestry-tracking or "store-ancestry" in settings and ( settings.store-ancestry == "any"
+          or eid in settings.store-ancestry
         )

         let updates-stylechain-inside = has-filters or has-ancestry-tracking

         let (folded-fields, constructed-fields, active-revokes, first-active-index) = if (